MP Estate Planning UK

 Key benefits of trusts for individuals with disabilities include:

-• Protection of government benefits
+• Protection of means-tested state benefits and support

-• Customised support for specific needs
+• Customised support for specific care needs, therapies, and quality of life

-• Professional management of assets
+• Professional management of assets by trustees, with oversight and accountability

 Safeguarding Funds from Poor Financial Choices